-The co-executors of the Alfred Russel Wallace Literary Estate are not aware of any cases where the copyright of ARW’s copyright manuscript works is owned by third parties.
-The assignment of copyright to third parties is possible, but it would require the written agreement of all co-executors of the Literary Estate.
+The executors of the Alfred Russel Wallace Literary Estate are not aware of any cases where the copyright of ARW’s copyright manuscript works is owned by third parties.
+The assignment of copyright to third parties is possible, but it would require the written agreement of all executors of the Literary Estate.

 - The above policy came into force on 1st November 2013.
 It was introduced because of the abuse of the previous policy by a commercial publisher.

-1Unless the work was published with the permission of his Literary Estate before 1 August 1989, in which case the work will be in copyright for 70 years after Wallace's death, unless he died more than 20 years before the work's publication, in which case copyright would expire 50 years after publication.
+1Unless the work was published with the permission of the executors before 1 August 1989, in which case the work will be in copyright for 70 years after Wallace's death, unless he died more than 20 years before the work's publication, in which case copyright would expire 50 years after publication.